Review of The Crossbreed Supertuck Holster.

 Crossbreed Supertuck Holster Review

 As a longtime daily user of the Crossbreed Supertuck to carry my Kimber Pro Carry II 1911 pistol, this review is based on a lot of personal experience.
-Here is a picture of my first Crossbreed that I STILL USE daily.
+Here is a picture of my first Crossbreed holster that I STILL USE daily, because it is the most comfortable IWB holster I have ever used.

 What is a Crossbreed Supertuck IWB Holster?

-Crossbreed is the original creator of the Supertuck, a leather and Kydex Inside the waistband concealed carry holster.
-It was such a great design that now there are many copies on the market, and most are good, but as a longtime owner and user of two (now 3) Supertuck holsters, I believe they still make the best.
+Crossbreed is the original creator of the Supertuck, a leather and Kydex Inside-The-Waistband (IWB) concealed carry holster.
+It was such a great design that now there are many copies on the market, and most are good, but as a longtime owner and user of two (now 3) of these holsters, I believe they still make the best.

 Crossbreed was founded in 2005 by the late Mark Craighead who developed the design because at the time, there were no really good quality holsters that were comfortable for everyday, all day, IWB (Inside the Waistband) carry.

-The Supertuck quickly became known as the most comfortable and functional holster design on the market.
+The Supertuck quickly became known as the most comfortable IWB functional holster design on the market.

 After trying many inexpensive holsters myself, I finally took the advice of Tom Gresham of Guntalk fame and decided to spend some money on a really good quality holster and he recommended Crossbreed.
 I bit the proverbial bullet and ordered a Supertuck IWB Holster from Crossbreed for about $69.
 Considering I never spent more than $15 for a holster up to that point, it was a lot of money.
 This was 10 years ago, the price has gone up a bit.